backube/volsync/docs/usage/restic/index.rst

        #storageClassName: my-sc-name
        # The VSC to use if the copy method is Snapshot (default if omitted)
        #volumeSnapshotClassName: my-vsc-name
+       # Exclude directories tagged with CACHEDIR.TAG from the backup
+       #exclude:
+       #  caches: true

 Backup options
 --------------